cmgm15/didomi-devops-challenge/README.md

 # Didomi DevOps challenge

-To find out the requirement you can check in the next [link](https://github.com/didomi/challenges/tree/master/devops)
+To find out the requirements you can check in the next [link](https://github.com/didomi/challenges/tree/master/devops)

 ## General Information